SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise2.md

 ## **Lab 2: Connecting to Hyperscale (Citus) on Azure Database for PostgreSQL**

 Here we will start working with Hyperscale (Citus) database using Azure Data Studio.
-First, We'll need to add firewall rules in Azure to allow access to the Hyperscale (citus) database.

 ### Task 1: Connect to the database using Azure Data Studio